Ever feel guilty for wanting space from the people who raised you?

 The main actions of boundaries are to ensure respect, create excellent communication, prevent resentment, and support emotional health.
 However, there are several types of boundaries to be aware of.
 The main ones are:

-• Time boundaries help you allocate your energy and time accordingly.
+Time boundaries help you allocate your energy and time accordingly.
 They prioritize your needs and deadlines.
-For instance, you could limit how many hours you'll work per week to ensure you don't burn out.
+For instance, you could limit the number of hours you work per week to avoid burning out.

-• Material boundaries refer to your possessions and finances.
-An example could be deciding whether to lend money to someone or setting a limit on shared resources to ensure fairness.
+Material boundaries refer to your possessions and finances.
+Examples could include deciding whether to lend money to someone or setting a limit on shared resources to ensure fairness.

 Why setting boundaries with family can be challenging

-Setting any type of boundary can be tricky, but when it comes to family members, there's usually a large serving of guilt that goes alongside it.
+Setting any type of boundary can be tricky, but when it comes to family members, there's usually a hefty dose of guilt that comes with it.
 Society says you should do anything for your family, and of course, you love your family and want to do the best for them.
 But should that always be at your own expense?
 Certainly not.

 This can be challenging because of the deeply ingrained roles and family dynamics at play.
 From a young age, you may have been given a particular role, such as the "peacemaker," the "helper," or the "responsible one."
 These roles shape family interactions and can create expectations about how you believe you should behave.
 In many cases, we become people-pleasers simply trying to fit into our pre-defined roles.

 For example, if you've always been told you're the "helpful one," you might struggle to prioritize your own needs over someone else's, especially during family gatherings.
-Sometimes, this can lead to pushback or even arguments with other family members or even extended family because you're not doing what you're "supposed" to do.
-This can even extend to your in-laws, making a difficult situation even more challenging.
+Sometimes, this can lead to pushback or arguments with other family members, including extended family, because you're not doing what you're "supposed" to do.
+This can even extend to your in-laws, making the situation even more difficult.

 In his bestseller, 'Games People Play,' Eric Berne introduces the concept of Transactional Analysis.
-This talks about the games that people play within their relationships and how these behavioral patterns are often based on childhood experiences.
+This talks about the games people play in their relationships and how these behavioral patterns are often rooted in childhood experiences.
 Over time, they lead to issues in their adult relationships.
 When these are passed down through generations, you can understand that boundaries are certainly needed to maintain peace.

 "Everyone carries his parents around inside of him."